 We use a (small-step) reduction semantics to model DemeterF traversals.
-We begin with a description of values, v, runtime expressions, e, and evaluation contexts, E, described in Figure 3.3.
+We begin with a description of values v runtime expressions e and evaluation contexts E described in figure 3.3.
 Values are constructor calls in which all sub-expressions are also values.
 Runtime expressions (dispatch and apply) are not part of our surface syntax, but are used to model structural recursion and function application respectively.
 The use of apply is mainly cosmetic in order to avoid complicating eventual rules involving dispatch.
-Evaluation contexts account for our reduction strategy.
+Evaluation contexts encode our reduction strategy.
 Reduction can occur under the empty context, [] constructor application, the left argument of a traversal expression, or under a dispatch expression.
 Overall our evaluation contexts ensure that our reduction strategy is deterministic and left-most/inner-most.